apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.4.x/quickstart.md

 HttpClient Quick Start
 ======================

-- Download 'Binary' package of the latest HttpClient 5.1 release or configure dependency on `HttpClient` and `Fluent HC` modules using a dependency manager of your choice as described [here](download.md).
+- Download 'Binary' package of the latest HttpClient 5.4 release or configure dependency on `HttpClient` and `Fluent HC` modules using a dependency manager of your choice as described [here](./download.md).

-- HttpClient 5.1 requires Java 1.7 or newer.
+- HttpClient 5.4 requires Java 1.8 or newer.

 - The below code fragment illustrates the execution of HTTP GET and POST requests using the HttpClient native API.

     ```
     try (CloseableHttpClient httpclient = HttpClients.createDefault()) {
-        HttpGet httpGet = new HttpGet("http://httpbin.org/get");
+        ClassicHttpRequest httpGet = ClassicRequestBuilder.get("http://httpbin.org/get")
+                .build();
         // The underlying HTTP connection is still held by the response object
         // to allow the response content to be streamed directly from the network socket.
         // In order to ensure correct deallocation of system resources